 It is advisable to visit a dentist regularly before conceiving to ensure that all necessary treatments are completed.
 If more than six months have passed since your last dental visit, try to schedule an appointment early in your pregnancy.

 Regular dental checkups help detect issues early, preventing complications.
-Routine dental cleanings before pregnancy minimize the risk of dental caries.
+Routine dental cleanings prior to conception can help minimize the risk of dental caries.

 If your dentist diagnoses dental issues such as decay during pregnancy and an X-ray is needed, special protective gear will be required to safeguard the fetus.
 Be sure to inform your dentist about your pregnancy before undergoing imaging.